lioneldiaz/flashCards/README.md

     - yarn start
 ```
 ## Deployment
-The app works correctly in Emulator, and it has been tested in Android Emulator.
+The app works correctly in Android emulator, and Android device.

 ## Built With